scenevr/docs/source/element.md

 });
 ```

 The event object will include a `point` attribute which is the vector at which the player clicked on the object.
+It also has a `direction` attribute which is the direction of the ray cast out from the user to hit the element.

 ### collide